seanssullivan/lighthouse-midterm/planning/stories.md

 ### PANCAKES!!!
 (No idea how we'll find photos for these...)
 - The Basic Stack - A short stack of our famous buttermilk pancakes.
 - Stack Overflowed - Stack of pancakes overflowing with berries and whipped cream.
-- Hoisted Stack - You just can stack pancakes higher than this...
+- Hoisted Stack - You just can't stack pancakes higher than this...
 We tried.
 - Stacked Middleware - The breakfast wrap redefined: bacon, sausage and hashbrowns wrapped in a pancake.
 - The D.O.M.
 Stack - We combined a danish, an omelette and some muesli cereal into a pancake.
 Are we crazy?
 Why yes, yes we are!
 - Curried Stack – It's like chicken and waffles!
 But using butter chicken and pancakes.